 A reasonably-sized hot tub and streamlined packaging allows the GOODLAND Wood Burning Hot Tub to fit in the back of a pickup truck or even a larger SUV for the last leg to its chosen home.

-We love Johnathan Kuhn’s footage around the logistics of receiving his GOODLAND Wood Burning Hot Tub—he slid the carton into his Honda Pilot.
+We love Jonathan Kuhn’s footage around the logistics of receiving his GOODLAND Hot Tub—he slid the carton into his Honda Pilot.
 Watch it here:

 After unwrapping your hot tub, if you take five minutes to slide out the cedar slats from around the hot tub’s exterior and remove the six components from inside the tub, it’ll make the tub easy for two people to carry (it’ll weigh 125 lb or 57 kg, in case you’re curious).

 Whether you’re seeking views or seclusion, you’ll want your wood fired hot tub on a level spot close to your water source and wood (especially in the winter).

 The footprint is relatively small at 91.5" l x 37" w x 28.5" h and is easily moved at a later date once drained—see how easy it is to move in this clip.
 Some customers like to shift their tubs around their site with the seasons.
 Keep in mind that you’ll need a spot that offers good drainage.
 We recommend grass, laying down gravel, or building a wood deck.

 A 20 ft drain hose and valve kit is included with the GOODLAND Hot Tub.
 The drain hose can be positioned on the side of the tub that works best for your site, while the sloped tub base assists with the quick drainage.